turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 <section class="call-to-action">
 ### Solo Practice

 Strengthen your problem solving skills by going through steps 1-5 of the `Problem Solving Process` with this challenge.
-We do not want you to write any code.
+We do not want you to write any code. ([Link to repl](https://replit.com/@kaylaewood/problemSolvingexample2#index.js))
 ```js
 // Write a function that will capitalize the first letter of a person's name.
 For example, "Scott Ertmer"